Genesis 1: A Commentary

 Sixth, the NT affirms God’s creation of the universe from nothing.
 Using the same language of Genesis 1, John writes, “In the beginning was the Word, and the Word was with God, and the Word was God… All things came into being through Him, and apart from Him nothing came into being that has come into being” (Jn.
 1:1, 3).
 Also alluding to Genesis 1, the author to the Hebrews writes, “The worlds were prepared by the word of God, so that what is seen was not made out of things which are visible” (Heb.
 11:3).

-Therefore, Genesis 1:1 clearly teaches a beginning of space-time—an absolute beginning of the universe.
-Genesis 1:1 is not a title.
-It refers to the creation of the universe.[6]
-It refers to “the beginning of time itself, not to a particular period within eternity”[7] and an “absolute beginning point in time.”[8]
-Most translators and commentators agree with this understanding.[9]
+In conclusion, Genesis 1:1 teaches a beginning of space-time, and an absolute beginning to the universe.[7]
+It refers to “the beginning of time itself, not to a particular period within eternity”[8] and an “absolute beginning point in time.”[9]
+Most translators and commentators agree with this understanding.[10]

-“Heavens and earth” (hashamayim we ha ‘erets) uses a literary device called a merism—a figure of speech that implies totality.
+(Gen. 1:1) Does the Bible teach that God created the universe or just the Planet Earth?
+The expression the “heavens and earth” (hashamayim we ha ‘erets) uses a literary device called a merism—a figure of speech that implies “the totality of the universe.”[13]
 For instance, we might say that we searched “high and low” or in every “nook and cranny.”
 Even though these expressions only mention isolated parts, they refer to everything in between—much like saying, “I love you from your head to your toes.”

 What can we conclude from this opening verse of the Bible?

 God is the sole Creator of the universe.
 He is the main actor in creation, being mentioned 35 times in this opening section.
-In fact, he is mentioned “in as many verses of the story.”[14]
+In fact, he is mentioned “in as many verses of the story.”[17]
 This passage affirms that God is self-existent, self-sufficient, and eternal (Gen. 21:33; Ps.
 90:1-2; Rev. 1:8; 4:8; 21:6).
-From a devotional perspective, we need God at the beginning of our worldview!
-Lennox writes, “The foundation for every new beginning was that God should be in on it.
-We have proved him right.
-What would a beginning be without God?
-The universe itself couldn’t have started without him.”[15]
+From a devotional perspective, we need God at the beginning of our worldview, and indeed, at the beginning of every new venture in our lives.[18]

 This passage denies atheism and naturalism.
 In the biblical worldview, we do not begin with “molecules in motion.”
 We begin the world with an infinite Mind—not mindless matter.